-Prerequisites: BIOL 202-3 or FSTY 307-4 or permission of the instructor Precluded: BIOL 422-3
+Prerequisites: BIOL 202-3 or FSTY 307-4 or permission of

-BIOL 323-3 Evolutionary Biology Mechanisms and processes of evolution of biological organisms.
-Discussion of evolutionary principles from Darwinism to molecular evolution.
+BIOL 323-3 Evolutionary Biology This course covers the mechanisms and processes of evolution of biological organisms.
+It discusses the evolutionary principles from Darwinism to molecular evolution.

-Prerequisites: BIOL 201-3 and 210-3 or permission of the instructor Precluded: BIOL 403-3 and 633-3
+Prerequisites: BIOL 201-3 and 210-3 Precluded: BIOL 403-3 and 633-3